asif158/sysboxindependent/README.md

 docker ps -a
 ```

-Then, access the container's shell:
+Then, access the container shell:

 ```sh
 docker exec -it <containername> bash